Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.6.Change_Screen_to_SDL_App_from_Other_Smartphone_Linkage_Functions/index.md

 Therefore, all of the contents describe in "3.
 Function Details" differ from the existing SDL standard specification.

 ## 5. Sequence Diagrams
-Table1 shows the behavior when each smartphone linkage functions are switched.
+Table1 shows the behavior when each smartphone linkage functions are switched..

 **Table1** Switching behavior Matrix
 ![table1_switching_behavior_matrix.png](./assets/table1_switching_behavior_matrix.png)